turbo-sim/turboflow/docs/source/developer_guidlines.rst

 2. **Update `config_manager.py`:**

-   Map your new configuration file with its respective test function in `TEST_CONFIGS` in `tests_manager.py`:
+   Add your new configuration file with its respective test function in `TEST_CONFIGS` in `tests_manager.py`:

    .. code-block:: python